-New York City's economy is notably large, with real GDP larger than all but four US states.
+New York City's economy is notably large, with real GDP greater than all but four US states, and expanding at a rate that outpaces the nation (see exhibit on first page).
 The city's labor market has recovered remarkably well.
-Private sector employment in 2015 was nearly 14% greater than the pre-recession peak in August 2008; for the year it increased 2.8%, slightly faster than the US rate but somewhat slower than in recent years.
-The city's unemployment rate had remained high as residents re-entered the labor force to seek jobs, but it has decreased to 5.0% as of June, just slightly higher than the US rate of 4.9%.
+Private sector employment recovered quickly post-recession and in 2016 was 16% greater than the prerecession peak of August 2008.
+In 2015 it increased 3.2% and by 2,3% in 2016, both faster than the nation.
+The city's labor force increased at more than twice the US rate between 2011 and 2016.
+As a result, the unemployment rate has been just above the national rate as city residents seek jobs.
+The December 2016 unemployment rate was 5.2%, compared to 4.7% for the US.

-The important financial activities sector, which accounts for 10.9% of the city's employment, played a key role in helping the city regain jobs following the early 2000s recession, but employment performance is volatile.
-Jobs in the sector are still lower than their pre-recession levels but still account for 29% of wages in the city.
+The important financial activities sector, which accounts for 10.7% of the city's employment in 2016, played a key role in helping the city regain jobs following the early 2000s recession, but employment performance is volatile.
+Jobs in the sector are still lower than their pre-recession levels but still account for 25% of earnings in the city.

-Tourism continues to hit record levels, even with a strong dollar, with an estimated 58.3 million visits in 2015, 3.2% more than 2014.
+Tourism continues to hit record levels, even with a strong dollar, with an 58.3 million visits in 2015 and an estimated 60.3 million in 2016.
 Foreign tourism is likely to slow, however, as the dollar strengthens more, especially against the British pound following the "Brexit" vote; the United Kingdom (Aa1 negative) is the largest source of foreign visitors to the city.
 The city's tourism bureau estimates tourism generates \$10.5 billion in tax revenue.
 The city's economy continues to diversify, with strong higher education and health care sectors and a burgeoning high tech industry.
 Growth in those areas will continue to mitigate the volatility of finance.

-Similar to the size of the city's economy overall, New York's real property tax base is the largest of any US city, with a fiscal 2016 full value of \$986 billion; for fiscal 2017, full values is estimated to have topped \$1 trillion.
+Similar to the size of the city's economy overall, New York's real property tax base is the largest of any US city, with a fiscal 2016 full value of \$969 billion; for fiscal 2017, full value has topped \$1 trillion.
 State law that limits the amount of real property tax that a municipality may levy in any year do not apply to New York City.
 Proposals from time to time would extend the limitation to the city and while one has never passed, if it did it would significantly constrain the city's financial flexibility.